Teen Travel Network

 1. Select either the Honors Fellowship or Arts & Letters Fellowship

-3. Complete a brief online application (applying is free!)
+2. Complete a brief online application by May 1st (applying is free!)

-4. Upon receiving an acceptance letter by email, pay the $500 Fellowship Fee (this fee is 100% waived for Summer 2023, so you’ll pay nothing this year)
+3. Upon receiving an acceptance letter by email, pay the $500 Fellowship Fee

 You must be enrolled in a Teen Travel Network summer program to participate in a Fellowship.